 # Registering Your Contract's Method Names

 For many common method names, like token methods, this allows MetaMask to successfully look up the method names by their method signature.

-Unknown Function to the user.
+Contract Interaction to the user.

 To add your contract's function names to this registry so it shows in the MetaMask interface, follow the below steps.

 Use etherscan's write contract feature to input the string value (without quotes or spaces) to the register function

 Approve the transaction in MetaMask (you only pay gas)

 ethers.utils.keccak256('getOwners()') => 0xa0e67e2bdc0a6d8a09ccd6c353c9df590807ad66ff5e6630c4f31a86dfa84821